stefanoio/blobbr/README.md

 `blobbr.load(url, done_callback, progress_callback)` which will load a resource, calling an optional `progress_callback(loaded, total_size, url)` callback during progress and an optional `done_callback(status)` when done.
 That status is a HTTP status as an integer.
 If the loading succeeds, the context of the callback will be the blobbr item (see below).

-`blobbr.get(url)` will retrieve a previously loaded blobbr object (see below) from memory.
+`blobbr.get(url)` will retrieve a previously loaded blobbr item (see below) from memory.

 A read-only property that enumerates the loaded blobs is also available:

-`blobbr.blobs` which is an object composed by key-value pairs for each blob, with the url as key and the blobbr object as value (see below).
+`blobbr.blobs` which is an object composed by key-value pairs for each blob, with the url as key and the blobbr item as value (see below).

-The blobber object represent a loaded blob and has several properties and methods:
+The blobber item represent a loaded blob and has several properties and methods:

 `obj.originalURL` the URL of the asset